 This photo is after the first bake (of just the crust) and before the second bake.
 What I love about this is the crispy, cheesy edges.

-This is a really good starting point recipe and so good I felt it was time to share.
+However, this is a really good starting point recipe, and it really is so good it needed to be shared.

 I will be updating with better photos and I plan on a few different versions to come.